jweissenberger/auto-docs/ReadMe.md

 python auto-docs.py file_to_get_documentation_for.py -m small
 ```
 The trade off is generally inference time vs quality of the summary.
-You could hypothetically pass in any Huggingface model but others probably won't work well.
+You could hypothetically pass in any HuggingFace model but others probably won't work well.